manjunathc/udacity-driveless-car-program/p12-CarND-Semantic-Segmentation/README.md

 ## Does the project correctly label the road?
 * Output Images with Pixel labels are present below.

 ![alt text][image6]
 ![alt text][image7]
 ![alt text][image8]

+* All other images are found in the [run] (https://github.com/manjunathc/udacity-driveless-car-program/blob/master/p12-CarND-Semantic-Segmentation/runs) directory.

 ### Setup
 ##### Frameworks and Packages